Levi-cell/W5iDesafio/GerenciadorDeAcesso/README.md

 ------------------- CONSULTAS SQL SIMPLES:--------------------

-SELECT * FROM registro_entrada/
+SELECT * FROM registro_entrada

-SELECT * FROM registro_saida/
+SELECT * FROM registro_saida

-Select * FROM funcionarios/
+Select * FROM funcionarios

 -----------------AGRADECIMENTOS:-----------------------